kate-orlova/azure-logs-tricks/README.md

 * **requests**
    * calculate the total number of different / long or specific requests count and with average duration within a custom time range or for the last 24 hours by default and present results in table / chart view;
    * get the top 10 failed requests;
    * get the amount of requests from the top 10 countries;
+   * get the request count trend within a custom time range;
+* **pageViews**
-* **pageViews** - get top 10 slowest pages within a custom time range in table / chart view;
+   * get top 10 slowest pages within a custom time range in table / chart view;

 # Contribution
 Hope you found these KQL scripts helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.